9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 It’s not unusual to make $50,000 to $100,000 on a wholetail deal, but without nearly as much work as flipping takes.

-We recommend wholetailing real estate when you’ve found a house that needs very few repairs, you can get it for a price that’s significantly under market value, and you have the cash to purchase the home (your own money or someone else’s).
+We recommend wholetailing real estate when you’ve found a house that needs very few repairs, you can get it for a price that’s significantly under market value, and you have the cash (your own money or someone else’s) to purchase the home and make small updates.

 Pros

-- Wholetailing requires very little work but has a big payoff.
+• Wholetailing requires less work than a full flip, but has a big payoff.

 Cons